trickstercache/trickster/docs/developer/environment/README.md

-The developer environment includes a pinned MySQL 8.4 (LTS) container seeded with the same auto-phased synthetic `trips` dataset used by ClickHouse, TimescaleDB, and Druid.
-All four seeders read the shared generated files in `docker-compose-data/seed-data`, so the data is generated once regardless of which seeder runs first (see [Seed data](#seed-data)).
+The developer environment includes a pinned MySQL 8.4 (LTS) container seeded with the same auto-phased synthetic `trips` dataset used by ClickHouse, TimescaleDB, GreptimeDB, and Druid.
+All five seeders read the shared generated files in `docker-compose-data/seed-data`, so the data is generated once regardless of which seeder runs first (see [Seed data](#seed-data)).